America’s Best Summer Solstice Celebrations

 Hours: 1 p.m. to 5 p.m., Afterparty 5 p.m. to 10 p.m.

-In a city full of dazzling parades, the Mermaid Parade might be the most celebratory.
-Held since 1983, it’s expected to be better than ever to Coney Island.
+The Mermaid Parade might be the most celebratory in a city full of dazzling parades.
+Held since 1983, it’s expected to be better than ever for Coney Island.
 After all, it draws over 500,000 spectators and is America’s largest art parade.
-With that in mind, make sure you get there in time to enjoy this raucous event.
-The Mermaid Parade starts at 1 p.m. on Surf Avenue then passes iconic amusement rides like the Cyclone and Wonder Wheel.
-In all, you will see about 3,000 participants colorfully dressed as mermaids or mermen.
+With that in mind, ensure you get there in time to enjoy this raucous event.
+The Mermaid Parade starts at 1 p.m. on Surf Avenue and then passes iconic amusement rides like the Cyclone and Wonder Wheel.
+You will see about 3,000 participants colorfully dressed as mermaids or mermen.
 If that’s not enough, you will also see a King Neptune and Mermaid Queen!

 Mermaid Parade Afterparty

-If you are looking for something fun to do after the day’s festivities, head over to Coney Island Brewery.
-That’s where the official after party is being held and tickets are on sale now.
+If you want something fun to do after the day’s festivities, head to Coney Island Brewery.
+That’s where the official after-party is being held, and tickets are on sale now.
 You can purchase general admission tickets for $25, while VIP admission is $75.
 At the afterparty, there will be live bands along with dancers to entertain you.
-Most of all, there is so much to do in Coney Island, whether it’s an amusement ride or that obligatory hot dog from Nathan’s Famous.
+There is so much to do in Coney Island, whether it’s an amusement ride or that obligatory hot dog from Nathan’s Famous.

 Midnight Sun Fest